 For the safety and benefit of our students, we need them to have your full attention when chaperoning or assisting in class.
 Please refrain from bringing any persons or items that may distract you from giving your full attention.
-This would include bringing any other minors that are not PHCA students, pets, walkmans or other electronic gadgets.
-Cellular phones may be brought, but please place them on silent mode and we ask you refrain from any non-emergency phone calls.
+This would include bringing any other minors that are not PHCA students, pets, and any electronic devices that make sound.
+Cellular phones may be brought, but please place them on silent mode and we ask you refrain from any texting or non-emergency phone calls.